Football records and statistics in England: League

-Five Clubs Have Won All Four Divisions

-Seven Clubs Have Won Bottom 3 Divisions

-For the 1919/20 season, the first season after the First World War, Arsenal were controversially elected in to the first division, where they have remained to this day.
-Arsenal finished fifth in the last season before the outbreak of war in the second division.
-Arsenal had once previously won promotion after finishing second behind Preston North End in the 1903/04 season, staying there until finishing bottom in 1912/13.
+For the 1919–20 season, the first season after the First World War, Arsenal were controversially elected in to the first division, despite finishing fifth in the last season before the outbreak of war in the second division.
+However, they have remained at this level ever since.
+Arsenal had once previously won promotion after finishing second behind Preston North End in the 1903–04 season, staying there until finishing bottom in 1912–13.
 Other clubs won elections to play in the first division.
 Blackburn Rovers and Newcastle United in 1898, Bury and Notts County in 1905 and Chelsea (alongside Arsenal) in 1919 were also elected to the top flight.
-Blackburn later won division 2 in 1938/39, Newcastle United finished runners-up in 1947/48.
-Notts County became second division champions in 1913/14, while Bury would finish runners-up in 1923/24.
-In the 1929/30 season Chelsea finished second behind Blackpool.
+Blackburn later won division 2 in 1938–39, and Newcastle United finished runners-up in 1947–48.
+Notts County became second division champions in 1913–14, while Bury would finish runners-up in 1923–24.
+In the 1929–30 season, Chelsea finished second behind Blackpool.
+Arsenal, still to this day, have the unenviable record as being the only club who have never earned their place in the top flight, through their league position, after being elected in the 1919–20 season.

-Holding the record of continuous seasons, Arsenal are some way ahead of other clubs who have suffered relegation, returning by winning the division, finishing in an automatic promotion place or, more recently, via the play offs.
-Everton spent three years in the second division before winning division 2 in the 1953/54 season.
-Neighbours Liverpool, after having spent 8 years outside the top division, won the second division title in the 1961/62 season.
-Manchester United bounced straight back up in 1974/75, after finishing second bottom in 1973/74.
-This would be Manchester United’s last football league title before the birth of the Premier League, in their only time outside the top division since the end of the Second World War.
-Tottenham Hotspur also spent a season in division 2; similarly to Manchester United, it is the only time they have been outside the top flight since 1950.
-In 1976/77 Spurs conceded 72 goals as they finished bottom, the following season they finished third in the second division to earn promotion back to the top flight.
-Chelsea have been in the top flight since 1989 after winning the second division, while Manchester City were championship winners in 2002.
-The 1998/99 season saw Manchester City earn promotion from League 1, after winning a penalty shootout against Gillingham in the play-off final.
-City finished as runners-up to Charlton Athletic in the championship the following season, then made an immediate return after relegation in 2001, before securing their seventh second division title.
+Holding the record of continuous seasons, Arsenal are some way ahead of other clubs who have suffered relegation.
+Everton spent three years in the second division before finishing as runners-up to Leicester City in the 1953–54 season.
+Neighbours Liverpool, after having spent eight years outside the top division, won the second division title in the 1961–62 season.
+Manchester United bounced straight back up in 1974–75, after finishing second bottom in 1973–74.
+This would be Manchester United's last football league title before the birth of the Premier League, in their only time outside the top division since the end of the Second World War.
+Tottenham Hotspur also spent a season in the Second Division; similarly to Manchester United, it is the only time they have been outside the top flight since 1950.
+In 1976–77, Spurs conceded 72 goals as they finished bottom; the following season, they finished third in the second division to earn promotion back to the top flight.
+Chelsea have been in the top flight since 1989 after winning the second division, while Manchester City one of the founders of the premier league spent 5 years out of the top flight but were present there since their 2002 promotion as Division 1 (2nd Tier) Winners.
+The 1998–99 season saw Manchester City earn promotion from Division 2 (currently known as League One), after winning a penalty shootout against Gillingham in the play-off final.
+City finished as runners-up to Charlton Athletic in Division 1 (currently known as the Championship) the following season, then made an immediate return after relegation in 2001, before securing their seventh second division title.